conc2304/tune-craft-cv/README.md

   - ### Frameworks and Libraries
     - #### Python
     - #### OpenCV
-      - OpenCV (Open Source Computer Vision) is an open source, cross platform and free library that includes hundreds of computer vision algorithms.
+      - OpenCV (Open Source Computer Vision) is an open-source, cross-platform and free library that includes hundreds of computer vision algorithms.
 It has C++, Python, Java, MATLAB and more bindings.
     - #### MediaPipe
       - MediaPipe is an open-source framework for building pipelines to perform computer vision inference over arbitrary sensory data such as video or audio.
     - #### Anaconda